scana/ok-gradle/README.md

 You need to have an active Internet connection to be able to use this tool.

-## Disclaimer
-I want to thank <a href="https://chrisbroadfoot.id.au">Chris Broadfoot</a> for creating <a href="http://gradleplease.appspot.com">http://gradleplease.appspot.com</a> website, which was an inspiration for this plugin.

 ## Would you like to automatically update your dependencies?

 Take a look at [refreshVersions](https://jmfayard.github.io/refreshVersions/) project by @jmfayard